spizberg/kaggle-titanic-classification/README.md

 # kaggle-titanic-classification
-Classification Model for Titanic dataset using SVM (without tuning for the moment)
+Classification Model for Titanic dataset using Random Forest (without tuning for the moment)